LlmKira/fast-langdetect/README.md

 **`fast-langdetect`** is an ultra-fast and highly accurate language detection library based on FastText, a library developed by Facebook.
 Its incredible speed and accuracy make it 80x faster than conventional methods and deliver up to 95% accuracy.

 - Supported Python `3.9` to `3.13`.
-- Works offline with the lite model
+- Works offline with the lite model.
 - No `numpy` required (thanks to @dalf).

 > ### Background